raffopazzo/depc/docs/04_coding_style.md

   because this makes your intentions more explicit, and it's also obvious that you are not skipping iterations, or otherwise messing with the index.
+* Use immediately-invoked-lambdas for complex initialization: if the initialization of an object requires multiple statements, but once initialization is finished you do not intend to modify the object any further, consider using an immediately-invoked-lambda so that the scope of mutability is clearly defined.
 * Functional vs imperative:
   do use functional style but don't go over-the-top;
   at the end of the day, this is C++ not Haskell;